 This was more than a geo-political tussle; the rebellion cost millions of human lives, with 20 to may be 50 million dead it rates above World War I ➚ in the number of casualties.
 Much of this brutality was at the hands of the Manchus who made ‘scorched earth’ reprisals against the rebels.
 The Taiping Rebellion was a grass-roots rebellion fought by ordinary peasants and not by trained armies.
 It had great influence on those taking part in the next Chinese Civil War (1927-1950) between the Nationalists and Communists when the Communists relied on the support of the rural poor people.
-With the aid of foreign mercenaries and imported arms, China learned how to discipline an army, use modern weaponry and update military tactics.
+With the aid of foreign mercenaries and imported arms, China learned how to create a disciplined army, use modern weaponry and modern military tactics.
 Mao Zedong for instance learned from General Zeng Guofan ➚ the leading Qing military genius, who in turn had learned them from General Gordon.